Welcome to

 L to R: John, Wilbur, Felicity, Beth, Freddie and Charles

 Woven through our nation’s many challenges is a crisis of meaning and stewardship.
-At its root lies modernity’s suspicion or rejection of all things traditional and spiritual.
+At its root lies modernity’s suspicion or rejection of traditional and spiritual thinking.

 That sentiment has deprived society of a cosmic story to live within, fracturing our relationship with our selves, one another, a sense of place and the natural world.